Life Insurance in France (Assurance Vie) - 2026 Guide

 The 150,000 euro threshold.
 The favorable 7.5% rate applies only when your total premiums across all assurance vie contracts remain under 150,000 euros.
 If you have contributed more than this across multiple contracts, gains attributable to the excess face the standard 12.8% rate instead.
 This threshold is per person, not per contract.

 Before the 8-year mark, withdrawals are taxed under the flat tax (pré lè vement forfaitaire unique, or PFU): 12.8% income tax plus 17.2% social charges, for a total of 30%.
 You can alternatively opt for taxation at your marginal income tax rate if that works out lower.
+The full breakdown of life insurance tax rules is available on the French Economy Ministry assurance vie taxation page.
 Compared to other investment accounts, even the pre-8-year rate is competitive.

 One nuance that catches people off guard: each withdrawal contains both returned capital and gains, in proportion to your contract's overall composition.
 If your contract holds 70,000 euros in deposits and 30,000 euros in gains, every withdrawal is treated as 70% return of capital (not taxed) and 30% gains (taxed).
 You never withdraw "pure gains."